 Learn more about Ramscale Studio »

-We love this unique hotel, located at Park Avenue and 26th Street, with its chic and sophisticated décor and style.
+We love this unique hotel and small wedding venue, located at Park Avenue and 26th Street, with its chic and sophisticated décor and style.
 The hotel’s rooftop garden provides a gorgeous oasis in the midst of the city for your ceremony, and the Piano Suite is popular for intimate receptions.
 Says one couple: “The catering and hotel staff are highly professional, experienced, flexible, and very warm.”

 Learn more about the Hotel Giraffe »